Improving segmentation of retinal arteries and veins using cardiac signal in doppler holograms: Doppler holography

 The raw 512x320-pixel interferograms are acquired at 37.000 fps using the dedicated open-source acquisition and real-time rendering software \textit{Holovibes} \cite{dubosc_holovibes_2025}.
 Offline rendering of the raw interferograms is then performed using the open-source Matlab program \textit{Holodoppler} \cite{Holodoppler}.
 The interferograms are reconstructed at the retina plane via Fresnel propagation, then eye-motion artifacts are removed using singular value decomposition filtering \cite{puyo_spatio_2020}.
 High-pass filtering of the temporal frequency spectrum obtained from the short-time Fourier transform (512-frame windows) suppresses low-frequency components from static tissue and eye motion, retaining the frequency shifts associated with moving red blood cells \cite{puyo_vivo_2018}.

 The Doppler Power Spectrum Density (DPSD) is obtained by computing the squared magnitude of the filtered Fourier spectrum for each time window.
 The moment of order zero of this spectrum (denoted \textit{M0}), obtained by integrating the DPSD over all frames, enables the visualization of blood flow dynamics across the cardiac cycle.
 It is the data used throughout our pipeline.
-The accumulation of each frame produces Power Doppler images (\textit{M0 image)}, providing a high-resolution map of the retinal vasculature, but losing its temporal fluctuations.
-An example of a M0 image is shown in figure~\ref{inputs}.
+The accumulation of each frame produces Power Doppler images - \textit{M0 images} (see figure~\ref{inputs}) - providing a high-resolution map of the retinal vasculature, but losing its temporal fluctuations.

 Using a light scattering model, blood flow velocity in retinal arteries and veins is calculated by comparing local DPSD broadening in vessels with neighboring tissue \cite{fischer_retinal_2024}, which requires semantic segmentation of arteries and veins.